-Director of Perth & Kinross Education and Children's Services is Sheena Devlin.
-The Head of Education is Sharon Johnston.
+Director of Perth & Kinross Education and Learning is Sheena Devlin.
 The Quality Improvement Officer for Balbeggie is Kim Ramsay.

 They are all based at 2 High Street for which the address is:

 Perth & Kinross Council Education Department 2 High Street Perth PH1 5PH